Identification and adaptive control of a high-contrast focal plane wavefront correction system

-Two metrics are used to evaluate the model errors in our analysis.
-The first is the difference between the E-M identified Jacobian, $G_{EM}$, and the true Jacobian including optical aberrations and influence function biases, $G$,
+Three metrics were used to evaluate the model errors in our analysis.
+The first is the percentage error of the E-M identified Jacobian, $G_{EM}$, compared with the true Jacobian including optical aberrations and influence function biases, $G$,

-which can be interpreted as the worst case contrast error due to the Jacobian errors with a unit DM command vector.
 The second metric assumes we are blind to the true Jacobian matrix (which is true in the experiment); we thus reserve part of the data as a validation set.
 Theoretically, the difference between two neighboring observations with the same probing commands is a function of only the DM commands,